FHA Home Loan

 FHA loans are backed by the Federal Housing Administration and help people with a lower credit score or unbalanced credit history to purchase a home.

-People getting back on their feet after a bankruptcy event or with a history of unpaid credit card debt may find it easier to get a mortgage through an FHA loan.
-An FHA-backed loan is also better for you if you don’t want to make a big downpayment.
+People getting back on their feet after a bankruptcy event or with a prior history debt or collections may find it easier to get a mortgage through an FHA loan.
+An FHA-backed loan is better for you if you don’t want to make a big downpayment.

-The FHA backs the loan and gives your fha-approved lender the certainty that they will get their money back even if you can’t pay your home mortgage at some point.
-This gives them the incentive to lend to first-time buyers or to people with an average or low credit score.
+The FHA backs the loan and gives your FHA-approved lender, such as Society Mortgage the certainty that they will get their money back even if you can’t pay your home mortgage at some point.
+This gives us the incentive to lend to first-time buyers or to people with an average or low credit score

-FHA loans can offer lower mortgage rates compared to conventional loan rates.
+FHA loans can offer lower mortgage rates compared to other loan rates.
 Interest rates depend on the borrowers’ credit report, the loan down payment amount, and other criteria considered by FHA mortgage lenders.

 Advantages of FHA Loan Make It Easy for People to Buy a Home